megajoules8/data_science_worksheets/README.md

 `data["new_column"] = data["column1"]/data["column1"]`

-Vectorized operations leverage underlying C-optimized code, making them significantly faster than equivalent Python for loops.
+Vectorized operations leverage underlying libraries (like numpy) which are heavily optimise, making them significantly faster than equivalent Python for loops.